 The phenomenon is not limited to Finland.
 John Detrixhe, in Quartz establishes a correlation between household debt levels and the share of digital transactions.

 In Australia, the not-for-profit Financial Basics Foundation has concluded that students are also struggling with financial literacy.
 Results from a 2017 survey show that despite 85% believing that they have a good understanding of how credit works, their responses to some basic questions were off target.
 Donnel Briley, professor of marketing and behavioral psychology at Sydney University confirmed that “there’s good empirical evidence that people spend more From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More when they don’t actually have to use cash, and that goes across different alternative forms of payment.”

 The Bank of Finland’s programme is still under construction and is co-ordinated with the Ministry of Justice and other key authorities.
 Work will begin with an analysis of the current state of financial literacy in Finland, in cooperation with key researchers in the field.
 Next, the Bank of Finland and the other parties involved in the coordination work will map out the actors in the field of financial literacy and review ongoing activities and projects.
 Thereafter, a framework will be established, and a plan drawn up for national cooperation.
 The website already includes some challenging tests.